 # Load spidev.ko spidev

-For Raspberry Pi (all versions), you need to enable I2C-1 access by adding the following lines to /boot/efi/extraconfig.txt:
+For any Raspberry Pi, you need to enable SPI access by adding the following line to /boot/efi/extraconfig.txt:

 spi-tools contains a set of tools to access SPI from command line.